VedantJ28/DSA/Two Pointers/OppositeDirection.md

 }
 ```

+---

-### 4. Container With Most Water
+## Problem 4: Container With Most Water

 #### Problem:
-Find two indices `i` and `j` such that the container formed between them holds the maximum water.
+Find two indices such that the container formed between them holds the maximum water.

+#### Approach:
+1. Set two pointers (`left` at the beginning and `right` at the end).
+2. Calculate the area using the shorter height and the distance between pointers.
+3. Track the maximum area obtained.
+4. Increment the pointer with the smaller height.
+5. Repeat until the pointers meet.

 #### Example Input:
 ```